 -

-A true lookout over the Pyrenees, this historic capital of Béarn from 1080 to 1260 experienced brilliant development thanks to the Fors de Morlaàs, a charter of privileges that made Béarn a true pioneer in matters of justice and democracy.
-From this prosperous era when the Viscounts resided here and minted money, many traces of the past remain, including the Sainte-Foy church, a jewel of Romanesque art.
-Pilgrims on their way to Santiago de Compostela came in large numbers to worship there.
-After falling into disuse, the city returned to success at the beginning of the 18th century by launching a craft that made its reputation: furniture.
-The markets, true age-old traditions, still endure today.
+A true vantage point overlooking the Pyrenees, this historic capital of Béarn from 1080 to 1260 experienced a period of remarkable growth thanks to the Fors de Morlaàs, a charter of privileges that made Béarn a true pioneer in justice and democracy.
+From this prosperous era, when the Viscounts resided here and minted coins, numerous traces of the past remain, including the Church of Sainte-Foy, a jewel of Romanesque art.
+Pilgrims on the Way of St. James (Camino de Santiago) come here to pray.
+After a period of decline, the town regained its prosperity at the beginning of the 18th century by developing a craft that brought it renown: furniture making.
+The markets, a truly centuries-old tradition, continue to this day.

-A circuit of approximately 2.5 km will allow you to walk without any difficulty to discover the old houses, the Place de la Hourquie planted with hundred-year-old oaks, the old wash house, the station or even the Porte de la Baque, the last vestige caught in the defensive system of the city.
+A circuit of approximately 2.5 km will allow you to walk without any difficulty to discover the old houses, the Place de la Hourquie planted with century-old oak trees, the old wash house, the station or the Porte de la Baque, the last vestige taken from the defensive system of the city.

 4 good reasons to go on holiday in the Vic Bilh ,a unique territoryFamily activities in Coteaux Bearn Madiran